-We are also continuing to accept applications for learners currently in Grade 9 and entering into Grade 10 in the 2022/23 school year, from residents of Seven Oaks School Division as well as Out-of-Division students.
-We are a capacity for Grade 11 and 12 learners for the 2022/23 school year.
+We are also continuing to accept applications for learners currently in Grade 10 and 11, entering into Grade 11 and 12 in the 2023/24 school year, from residents of Seven Oaks School Division as well as Out-of-Division students.
+We are at currently at capacity for grade 10 learners for the 2023/24 school year.

-A virtual Open House was hosted on Tuesday February 15th, 2022 from 6:00-7:00pm through www.sopaclive.ca.
-Click the link at the top of the page to replay this event.
+A virtual Open House was hosted on Tuesday February 15th, 2022.
+If you are interested in viewing last years event, click the link here to replay it.

 Families and learners wanting more details on our school or the 2023/24 school year are encouraged to contact Will Burton, Principal-Teacher at MCAT via school phone (204) 589-9854, or email email@example.com.

 Joining the Met

-- Include both a student letter & parent letter about why you want to come to the Met
+Both a student letter and parent letter about why you want to come to MCAT

 - A copy of a Report Card from the 2022/23 school year

 * If you are not currently attending a Seven Oaks School, you must also complete the Divisional Application Form